What

 Vermont Journal of Environmental Law 2008

-A paper by University of Vermont/University of Iowa legal scholar Burns Weston.
+paper by University of Vermont/University of Iowa legal scholar Burns

 October 4, 2007 - How a government body can structure a legal guardianship for future generations.
 Word document.